auth0/logs-processor/README.md

 >Shoutout to [d3pie](hhttp://d3pie.org).

-Put some of these together and create custom dashboads :fireworks: :boom: :zap:.
+Put some of these together and create custom dashboards :fireworks: :boom: :zap:.

 Contributing
 ------------